tdsehenuk/c-book-exercises/Chapter4/Chapter4.8BlockStructure/README.md

    - Confirm it fails (or is inaccessible) when used outside.

 ### 5. **Deployment:**
-   Compile with:
+   - gcc -.\4.8scope.c -o .\4.8scope.exe
+   - .\4.8scope.exe

 ### 6. **Maintenance:**
    - Helps reinforce scope rules and prevent naming conflicts in larger programs.